 In order to get Probate, you must be an Executor named in a valid Will of the deceased.
 You must be over 18 years of age and not bankrupt or insolvent.

-The particular steps to apply for probate will depend on each state, as each Court has a specific procedure.
-A general overview is as follows:
+To get probate, an application for probate must be submitted to the appropriate Court.
+The particular steps to apply for probate will depend on each State and each Court has a specific procedure.

 Even if you have a Will of the deceased, you should make a thorough search to ensure there is no other Will or document that could be a Will left by the deceased.